HustleHat/HustleHat/README.md

 Building at the frontier where technology, imagination, and human intuition collide.

-Focused on Human–Machine Systems, Decentralized Intelligence, and Quantum Game Simulation — crafting digital experiences where code, creativity, and connection move as one.
+Focused on Human–Machine Systems, Quantum Game Simulation, and Decentralized Intelligence — crafting digital experiences where code, creativity, and connection move as one.

 Founder of Posse Studios, creating new worlds across gaming, AI, and decentralized ecosystems — systems that empower users, creators, and communities for the next frontier.